coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 roll randomly to determine how many charges are left.

 Prices listed are always for fully charged items.
 (When an item is created, it is fully charged.)
-For an item that's worthless when its charges run out (which is the case for almost all charged items), the value of the partially used item is proportional to the number of charges left.
-For an item that has usefulness in addition to its charges, only part of the item's value is based on the number of charges left.
+For an item that’s worthless when its charges run out (which is the case for almost all charged items), the value of the partially used item is proportional to the number of charges left.
+For an item that has usefulness in addition to its charges, only part of the item’s value is based on the number of charges left.

 ## Magic Item Descriptions